PortSwigger/param-miner/README.md

 This extension requires Burp Suite 1.7.10 or later.
 To install it, simply use the BApps tab in Burp.

 # Build
-Requires Java 1.8, Gradle
+Requires Java >1.8, Gradle.

-Navigate to param-miner directory and execute `gradle build`
+Navigate to param-miner directory and execute `gradle build fatjar`.

+Load the resulting jar: `build/libs/param-miner-all.jar`